Soldier's Last Letter

 Soldier's Last Letter is a country music song written by Redd Stewart and Ernest Tubb and recorded by Ernest Tubb.
-It was released in the United States in 1944.
+It was released in the United States in 1944 with Yesterday's Tears as the "B" side.

 Background and content

 In 1941, following the attack on Pearl Harbor, Redd was drafted into the U.S. Army and sent to the South Pacific.
 While stationed there with the rank of sergeant, Redd wrote "A Soldier's Last Letter”, which Ernest Tubb worked on and recorded in 1944, making it a No.1 hit staying at the top for four weeks out of a seven-month stay on the Country charts, and crossing over to the Pop chart Top 20.
 The B-side of the Ernest Tubb recording of "Soldier's Last Letter" a song entitled, "Yesterday's Tears" peaked at number four on the Juke Box Folk chart.

 Country singer Johnny Wright recorded Soldier's Last Letter for his 1965 album "Hello Vietnam."
 The song was also recorded by country music artist Hank Snow.
 Hank was from Nova Scotia, Canada so the last line in the song was changed to "And dear God keep our Canada free..."